droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>A damp, easterly wind stirs the swirling fog—bringing with it the thick, rotting stench of death.</p>
 </div>

-A player who succeeds on a DC 20 Perception check also notices several hunched silhouettes skulking toward their location—two from the east and three from the west.
+A player who succeeds on a DC 20 Perception check also notices several hunched silhouettes skulking toward their location—three from the east and three from the west.

-The stench and silhouettes belong to a pack of five **[Ghasts scaled to Level 4](https://2e.aonprd.com/Monsters.aspx?ID=219)**, which smelled the scent of overturned grave-dirt and came lumbering in search of its source.
+The stench and silhouettes belong to a pack of six **[Ghasts scaled to Level 4](https://2e.aonprd.com/Monsters.aspx?ID=219)**, which smelled the scent of overturned grave-dirt and came lumbering in search of its source.
 If the players linger or attempt to flee, the ghouls attack.
 Read:

 <div class="description">
-<p>Five emaciated, humanoid creatures dressed in rags come hurtling out of the fog, their bloodstained claws outstretched and yellowed, jagged teeth bared in desperate hunger.</p>
+<p>Six emaciated, humanoid creatures dressed in rags come hurtling out of the fog, their bloodstained claws outstretched and yellowed, jagged teeth bared in desperate hunger.</p>
 </div>

 > [!combat]+ **Balancing the Mass Grave**
 > This combat encounter is a **Moderate** combat encounter against a party of four 6th-level players and a Level 4 ally (Ireena Kolyana).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
-Reduce the number of ghasts to four.
+Reduce the number of ghasts to five.
 > * **Five Players**.
 Make one ghast Elite.
 > * **Six Players**.
 Make three ghasts Elite.

 When combat begins, if the players protected the dire elk from Wensencia, secretly roll initiative for the **roc of Mount Ghakis** as well.
-On its turn, the roc uses a bonus action to assume its gargantuan **roc** form before using its action to grapple one of the **[Ghasts](https://2e.aonprd.com/Monsters.aspx?ID=219)** with its **talons** attack and departing.
+On its turn, the roc uses an action to assume its gargantuan **roc** form before using its action to grapple one of the **[Ghasts](https://2e.aonprd.com/Monsters.aspx?ID=219)** with its **talons** attack and departing.
 Read:

 <div class="description">
 <p>A sudden gale of wind roars in your ears, the fog swirling violently around you.
 A monstrous silhouette, taller than the trees of the Svalich Wood and with a wingspan twice as wide, descends from the sky above—and so too does a gargantuan set of talons, emerging from the fog toward one of the ghouls like the fingers of a vengeful deity.</p>
 <p>Before the ghoul can even react, claws large enough to pluck an elephant from the earth have lashed around it, lifting it effortlessly into the sky.
 A single shriek bursts from the ghoul's throat—and then the shadowed behemoth is gone, vanishing into the foggy abyss overhead.</p>
 </div>

-When four of the ghouls have been slain, the fifth throws itself to the ground, bowing before the players and babbling for mercy in broken Common from the "nice, kind masters" in exchange for information.
+When five of the ghouls have been slain, the sixth throws itself to the ground, bowing before the players and babbling for mercy in broken Common from the "nice, kind masters" in exchange for information.
 The ghoul, which refers to itself as Nim, promises that "Nim knows many things—many secrets!"

 Nim, who occasionally eyes the players' fleshy extremities with hungry interest, should make the players feel disturbed, uncomfortable, or darkly amused, and most often feels hungry, obsessed, sniveling, paranoid, or enraged.
 Nim is willing to share the following information if the players allow it to leave in peace: